C# Using Statement (How It Works For Developers)

 Public Sub Dispose() Implements IDisposable.Dispose

-' Release your resources here
+' Code to release your resources here

 End Sub